Chris Parry (Royal Navy officer): Naval career

-Recent activities
+Post-2008 activities

 Since June 2008, Parry has worked in the private sector and as a writer, broadcaster and speaker.
 He served as the first chair of the British Government's Marine Management Organisation from April 2010 to November 2010.

 On 12 June 2010, in an interview on BBC Radio 4's Today programme, he described the planning for the UK's 2006 deployment of 3,300 troops to Helmand Province in Afghanistan as flawed, relying too much on lessons from Borneo, Malaya and Northern Ireland.
 The subsequent BBC News article quotes him as saying that senior commanders had obdurately resisted "ditching the lessons from the past", preferring these to the "radical and progressive ideas" which were needed.

-Since 2024, Parry has co-hosted a popular YouTube series entitled History Undone, providing historical observations and analysis on battles and campaigns and how history may have played out differently including the wider historical and geopolitical consequences that could have resulted.
+Since 2024, Parry has co-hosted a YouTube series entitled History Undone, providing historical observations and analysis on battles and campaigns and how history may have played out differently including the wider historical and geopolitical consequences that could have resulted.

+In December 2025, he was selected as candidate for Reform UK in the 2026 election for mayor of the Hampshire and the Solent Combined Authority.
+Parry faced calls to resign by the Labour Party after saying the David Lammy (born in London) ought to "go home to the Caribbean", accusing the region as being the place where his "loyalty lies" in response to the issue of reparations.
+Parry later apologised for the words, saying they were "clumsy", and that the issue was "about reparations" rather than being racially motivated.
+He was suspended as candidate in March 2026 after comparing members of a Jewish neighbourhood watch group with "Islamists on horseback".